Announcement - KID-funding

 Once registered, you can find your application in your personal account in Prisma under the menu selection Applications in the Applications and grants tab.
 A registered application can be unregistered at any time, and where necessary be changed and reregistered, until the call is closed.

 Only complete applications from eligible applicants will be processed.
 It is not possible to supplement an application after the closing date for applications.

 The content of your pre-application will be automatically transferred to your complete application if you are invited to submit one.
 You cannot supplement/change the text you have written in your pre-application (tabs 1-4 above).

 For the 2019 call, applications will not need to be electronically signed by the head of department.
 This step is no longer required as it is now obligatory for the principal applicant to obtain a “green light” from their department before the application can be submitted.

 Assessment and decision

 Applications are assessed by active researchers at KI.
 Please note that your application should be written in a manner that allows assessment by a researcher outside their specific field, as each review panel is composed of researchers with expertise in a variety of fields.
-The application will be assessed in competition with all other applications, based on the review criteria established by the Board of Doctoral education.
+The application will be assessed in competition with all other applications, based on the established review criteria.